 - Having a serious medical or physical illness, or injury

 - Suffering from anxiety

 - Being exposed to childhood abuse including physical, emotional, psychological or sexual abuse

-Many people on the Gold Coast suffer from depression, and there are many factors that can contribute to it.
+Many people suffer from depression, and there are many factors that can contribute to it.
 It’s important to remember feeling depressed is not your fault and there is no need to feel embarrassed or ashamed by asking for help.
-If you live on the Gold Coast, our Counselling and Depression Treatment Gold Coast and counselling can provide you with the support you need to help overcome your depression.
+If you live on the Gold Coast, our Counselling and Depression Treatment Gold Coast services can provide you with the support you need to help overcome your depression.
 If you happen to live outside of the Gold Coast we provide online counselling sessions using Skype or Zoom for depression treatment.
 Please contact us to find out more.